MoralisWeb3/MoralisDocumentation/moralis-dapp/users/web3-login/metamask.md

 ### Tutorial

+{% hint style="info" %}
+Legacy UI is present in this video, some things might be slightly different
+{% endhint %}

 {% embed url="https://youtu.be/SYWdSg9KLCQ" %}
 Logging in your first users on Ethereum, Polygon, Avalanche (or any other chain) using Moralis.
 {% endembed %}